 Waste analysis and classification plan: For facilities that plan to accept residual waste or special handling waste, their Form R must contain specific chemical parameters and acceptable concentration limits for these parameters in waste streams they plan to accept for processing or disposal.
 Chemical parameters and their acceptable concentration limits in the waste stream will depend on the disposal facility's leachate treatability and liner compatibility.
-Also the permitted facility must ascertain that each waste stream does not fail the Toxicity Characteristics Leaching Procedure (TCLP) limits promulgated under the hazardous waste management regulations at 40 CFR 261.24 (relating to identification and listing of hazardous waste), to the extent incorporated by reference at 25 Pa Code 261.a.1 (relating to incorporation by reference, purpose and scope).
+Also the permitted facility must ensure that each waste stream does not fail the Toxicity Characteristics Leaching Procedure (TCLP) limits promulgated under the hazardous waste management regulations at 40 CFR 261.24 (relating to identification and listing of hazardous waste), to the extent incorporated by reference at 25 Pa Code 261.a.1 (relating to incorporation by reference, purpose and scope).
 An approved Form R will allow a facility operator to receive all types of residual wastes, if the chemical constituents in the waste fall within specific limits.
 Exceptions can be made for excluded hazardous waste, provided the waste streams meet the facility’s approved maximum concentration limit for chemical parameters.
 The operator can also select, by choice, not to accept certain waste streams at the permitted facility.
 Once a Form R is approved, the facility can accept residual waste streams and special handling wastes by submitting the appropriate forms listed in the "General Procedure" section of this policy.
 Pursuant to Department approval, Form R can be amended if a facility elects to accept waste streams with chemical constituents not previously approved or at levels not previously approved in the approved Form R. Form R modification, requiring the inclusion of new waste streams, will always require a major permit modification.

-In approving a Form R, DEP will condition the facility permit by requiring the operator to ensure that wastes accepted for processing or disposal are consistent with Form R. At a minimum, a waste stream will not be accepted unless the operator has done all of the following:
+In approving a Form R, the Department will condition the facility permit by requiring the operator to ensure that wastes accepted for processing or disposal are consistent with Form R. At a minimum, a waste stream will not be accepted unless the operator has done all the following:

 (a) Prepared or received from the waste generator the appropriate form for the waste stream to be processed or disposed.
 For residual waste, Form 25R (source reduction strategy) must accompany Form U. Form 25R is not required for the disposal of cleanup waste or waste streams that are generated on a one-time basis.
 The operator must make sure that these documents are, at a minimum, administratively complete.

-(b) Submitted the appropriate form to the DEP regional office by certified mail with return signature card or hand delivery at least 15 calendar days before receiving the waste.
+(b) Submitted the form appropriate for the waste stream to the Department regional office by certified mail with return signature card or hand delivery at least 15 calendar days before receiving the waste.
 The form must be submitted to the host municipality and host county at the same time.
-If DEP does not object during the 15-day period, the operator may receive the waste as long as the requirements of paragraph (a) above have been met.
+If the Department does not object during the 15-day period, the operator may receive the waste if the requirements of paragraph (a) above have been met.
+All Form U’s should be submitted electronically through the Department’s GreenPort system.
+For special handling waste streams, a facility may submit the appropriate form electronically if procedures for accepting and approving or denying the submission have been established by the Department.
+Electronic submissions may be approved before the 15-day waiting period.
 The regional office staff will track all form submissions for recordkeeping and enforcement purposes.
-As long as receipt of the waste described in the form is consistent with the permit (Form R), no permit modification is necessary.
+If receipt of the waste described in the form is consistent with the permit (Form R), no permit modification is necessary.